temlena/react-ass/README.md

 JSX makes it easier to create templates
 It is type-safe and most errors can be found at runtime Question 6
+The browser does not understand JSX because it's not a valid javascript code.
+It uses babel which is a javascript compiler to convert it to browser understandable javascript code.